emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 > **Flag:** UMASS{A_mAn_h3s_f@l13N_1N_tH3_r1v3r}

 ## Brick by Brick

 ![Brick_by_Brick_](/assets/images/ctf_writeups/UMass_CTF/Brick_by_Brick/Brick_by_Brick.png)

-The first challenge is black-box style, so let's navigate to the link provided directly.
+The first challenge is a black-box style, so let's navigate to the link provided directly.

-We can see it's a normal page with no functionalities, so I think to check whether the `robots.txt` exists.
+We can see it's a normal page with no functionalities, so I decided to check whether `robots.txt` exists.

 ![Site_Overview](/assets/images/ctf_writeups/UMass_CTF/Brick_by_Brick/Site_Overview.png)

-We can see `robots.txt` looks interesting.
+We can see that `robots.txt` looks interesting.

 ![robots.txt](/assets/images/ctf_writeups/UMass_CTF/Brick_by_Brick/robots.txt.png)